Star Trek: Starfleet Academy: Release

-Star Trek: Starfleet Academy is scheduled to premiere on the streaming service Paramount+ on January 15, 2026, with its first two episodes.
-The other eight episodes will be released weekly until March 12.
+Star Trek: Starfleet Academy premiered on the streaming service Paramount+ on January 15, 2026, with its first two episodes.
+The other eight episodes of the first season were released weekly through March 12.
+On March 23, 2026, CBS and Paramount announced that the ten-episode second season in post-production would be the series' last.
+The ten-episode second season is expected to premiere in 2027.